maciek3000/data_dashboard/docs/source/dashboard.rst

 Forcing Pairplots
 -----------------

-When number of features in X and y crosses a certain threshold, creation of both Seaborn PairPlot and bokeh-driven ScatterPlot Grid is disabled.
-This was a conscious decision, as not only it extremely slows down the process (and might even lead to raising Exceptions), PairPlots are getting so enormous that the insight gained from them is minuscule.
+When number of features in X and y crosses a certain threshold, creation of both ``seaborn`` PairPlot and ScatterPlot Grid is disabled.
+This was a conscious decision, as not only it extremely slows down the process (and might even lead to raising Exceptions or running out of memory), PairPlots are getting so enormous that the insight gained from them is minuscule.

-If you know what you're doing, provide ``force_pairplot=True``.
+If you know what you're doing, set ``force_pairplot=True``.

 .. note::
     If ``disable_pairplots=True`` and ``force_pairplot=True`` are both provided, ``disable_pairplots``
     takes precedence and pairplots **will be disabled**.

-.. _create-dashboard-example:

 Example
 -------